Environmental Variation or Instrumental Drift? A Probabilistic Approach to Gas Sensor Drift Modeling and Evaluation: Probabilistic Drift Modeling

 In \eqref{RMSE_E}, the RMSE of the estimator is determined by the joint distribution if the measurement model $f(\cdot)$ is fixed.
 To isolate the different sources of drift, we need to factorize $p_{X_T,X_I,Y}(x_T, x_I, y)$.
 Based on the NDIR sensing principle, temperature $x_T$ and gas concentration $y$ cause the IR signal $x_I$, leading to the factorization:

 Changes in both $p_{X_T,Y}$ and $p_{X_I|X_T,Y}$ change the joint density $p_{X_T,X_I,Y}$, affecting \eqref{RMSE_E} and \eqref{RMSE_S}.
 These changes have different sources: $p_{X_T,Y}$ depends on the sensor's environment, while $p_{X_I|X_T,Y}$ depends on the sensor's metrological properties.
-We define \textit{environmental variation} and \textit{instrumental drift} as temporal changes in $p_{X_T,Y}$ and $p_{X_I|X_T,Y}$, respectively. \footnote{Note that drift due to unmeasured factors, e.g., humidity in this case, is included in instrumental drift, since they contribute to the randomness in $p_{X_I|X_T,Y}$}
+We define \textit{environmental variation} and \textit{instrumental drift} as temporal changes in $p_{X_T,Y}$ and $p_{X_I|X_T,Y}$, respectively. \footnote{Drift from unmeasured factors, like humidity, is included in instrumental drift as it adds randomness to \(p_{X_I|X_T,Y}\).
+If humidity is measured and included in the sensing model, it will be included in environmental variations. }

 Decoupling these sources is essential because environmental variation and instrumental drift have different characteristics and require different calibration techniques.
 Environmental variation is often caused by environmental dynamics or sensor relocation, and different conditions affect accuracy.
 Calibration for extreme conditions is unnecessary and may worsen sensor accuracy in normal operating conditions.
 In contrast, instrumental drift often evolves over time, requiring time-dependent models, such as autoregressive models.